Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

     Basic initialization of this system to run a simple application is accomplished by the FSBL application.

-## Example 5: Use System Project to Manage Multiple Applications in the Vitis IDE
+## Example 5: Using System Project to Manage Multiple Applications in the Vitis IDE

 The Vitis IDE can organize application projects that need to run at the same time in one system project.
-This can come in useful in project organization and makes debugging easier when the Arm Cortex-A53, Arm Cortex-R5F or MicroBlaze soft processor need to run simultaneously.
+This can be useful in project organization and can make debugging easier when the Arm Cortex-A53, Arm Cortex-R5F, or MicroBlaze soft processors need to run simultaneously.

-In this example, you will create a hello_system project:

-- It contains hello world application for ARM Cortex-A53 and Cortex-R5F.
+In this example, you will create a `hello_system` project that contains the "Hello World" application for Arm Cortex-A53 and Cortex-R5F and you will achieve the following:

-- Modify the "Hello World" application source code
+- Modify the "Hello World" application source code.
-- Import prepared source codes for Arm Cortex-R5F
+- Import prepared source codes for Arm Cortex-R5F.
-- Adjust the linker script
+- Adjust the linker script.

 ### Input and Output Files